bjeri002-xamk/Portfolio/Java/README.md

-Java projects made in Ohjelmoinnin MOOC 2020-course.
+Some Java projects made in Ohjelmoinnin MOOC 2020-course.